Jaakal/webpack-template/README.md

 ### webpack.config.js

-The main file for the bundle is set in the entry:
+The main file of which the bundle is created is set in the entry:

 ```
 entry: './src/javascript/index.js'
 ```

-The output of the JavaScript bundle is set in the output:
+The output file of the JavaScript bundle and its name is set in the output:

 ```
 output: {